stephensmalley/selinuxns/README.md

 ## Note Well

-Note that earlier versions of the SELinux namespaces patches introduced a /sys/fs/selinux/unshare pseudo file interface for unsharing the SELinux namespace; given upstream preference for a syscall-based LSM namespacing API and subsequent implementation of such an API, the /sys/fs/selinux/unshare API is deprecated and likely will not be included when these patches are upstreamed.
+Note that earlier versions of the SELinux namespaces patches introduced a /sys/fs/selinux/unshare pseudo file interface for unsharing the SELinux namespace; given upstream preference for a syscall-based LSM namespacing API and subsequent implementation of such an API, the /sys/fs/selinux/unshare API has been removed.
 Hence, all references to /sys/fs/selinux/unshare below have been rewritten to use the corresponding libselinux utility programs and wrapper APIs instead which internally use the new syscall-based interfaces.
 If you are following one of the sequences of commands from the presentation linked above, you will need to adjust accordingly.

 ## Getting Started
 Clone and build the working-selinuxns branch of my selinux kernel fork containing the SELinux namespace patches.